 13. Detroit Metropolitan Area

-While the metro earned lower scores across most of the office market metrics category, recent data on office space in Detroit placed the metro 10th for affordability by average asking rate, as well as second for office space availability measured by average vacancy rate.
+While the metro earned lower scores across most of the office and life sciences real estate metrics category, recent data on office space in Detroit placed the metro 10th for affordability by average asking rate, as well as second for office space availability measured by average vacancy rate.

 14. Baltimore Metropolitan Area

 With unparalleled access to federal resources; world-class, life sciences-focused higher learning institutions; and a superior ecosystem of public and private investment resources, it’s not surprising to find Baltimore among the top metros for life sciences in the U.S. With a total score of 21.21 points, Baltimore placed 14th in our ranking.

 Located in the greater capital market region of Washington, D.C., Baltimore is reportedly one of the hottest emerging medical technology markets in the country.
 Supported by regional institutions like Johns Hopkins University and the University of Maryland, Baltimore boasts an educated talent pool of nearly 400,000 residents with at least a bachelor’s degree in science and engineering and/or engineering-related fields.

 Meanwhile, the roughly 2 million square feet of existing life sciences real estate accounted for nearly 2% of office space in Baltimore and was about 40% LEED-certified (747,000 square feet).
 Notably, office market accessibility here was relatively better than markets higher up in the ranking: Baltimore ranked among the 20 most affordable metros on the list (by average asking rate).